Yoga Instructor Career - 2023 Salary, Prospects & More

 Supplement your knowledge and continue your education beyond your teacher training to remain sharp and authentic.

-You should also be pretty competent at yoga techniques or Asanas since your training programs will always feature them.
+You should also be competent at yoga techniques, or Asanas since your training programs will always feature them.

-That doesn’t mean you have t be a top-tier contortionist, but having the ability to execute Asanas and breathing techniques correctly is a must.
+That doesn’t mean you have to be a top-tier contortionist, but having the ability to execute Asanas and breathing techniques correctly is a must.

 Yoga is one of the few forms of fitness instruction that demands your competence in actually doing it.